hemanggarg/hemanggarg.github.io/_posts/2020-04-12-poetry-lockdown.md

 Can't even see Ferrari vs Ford.

 When coronavirus gets killed,
-We will no longer be medically billed.
+We won't have to pay doctor's bill.

 Hard to spend our time,
 Watching Amazon Prime.

 Watching it for hours,
-Scared of the problem going too far.
+Scared of the problem does not go far

 That it would happen all life,
 Gets more serious and all the like.